 Continue to build on the skills you learned in jewelry I. Many new forming techniques will be taught, including use of a hydraulic press, fold-forming, and more advanced constructing.
 Students will work at their own pace, exploring ever-more advanced techniques.
 The instructors will guide and encourage students as they find their own "voice" as jewelry designers.
 Please bring a $20.00 materials fee and a one-time $20.00 lab fee to the first class.
 Open studio time is included in tuition.

-Open Studio time will now be available from 10:00 am to 1:00 pm on selected Saturdays.
+Open Studio time will now be available from 10:00 am to 1:00 pm on selected Saturdays or Sundays.
 The studio will be monitored, but no instruction will be given.
 Prerequisite: Completion of a jewelry II class at CSJA.
 Hours will be announced during weekly classes, or call for details.

 $25 per session, (free for current jewelry II students).

 Pictures of Studio, Gallery, and Jewelry 1 Student Work

 Emilie Cohenis a professional jeweler with 30 years of experience working as a metalsmith.
 She actively exhibits her work in juried shows throughout the country.
 Emilie earned her B.F.A. from the School of Visual Arts in New York and her Art Teacher Certification from CCSU.
 She taught jewelry classes at the Farmington Valley Arts Center for 16 years before leaving to start her own school.

 Michael Pundyis well known in the area as a craftsperson, a wood worker and a jeweler.
 Mike worked with wood and metal for 15 years before turning his talents to jewelry making in 1997.
 Trained under Emilie Cohen, Mike is a partner at the Connecticut School of Jewelry Art, where he makes beautiful jewelry when he is not teaching classes.